YannickGalow/Zentra-iOS/README.md

 - Delete and reinstall the app

 **Discord webhooks not working**
-- Verify your webhook URL is correct
+- Verify your webhook URL is correct and contains "discord.com/api/webhooks/"
 - Check that the Discord bot hasn't been deleted
 - Ensure you have internet connectivity
 - Try the "Send test post" button to verify
+- Note: Discord settings only appear when a valid webhook URL is entered

 **Themes not loading**
 - Check that theme JSON files are properly formatted